 Do you need a referral fee agreement?

-A referral fee agreement, or finder’s fee agreement, is a formal contract between a referrer and the business owner that establishes the referral fee percentage or amount, expectations, and conditions.
+A referral fee agreement (also called a referral fee arrangement or finder’s fee agreement) is a formal contract between a referrer and the business owner that establishes the referral fee percentage or amount, expectations, conditions, and everything else referrers need to know about getting paid for sharing.

-You don’t have to outline a referral fee agreement if you’re running a traditional customer referral program.
+You don’t have to outline a written agreement if you’re running a traditional customer referral program.
 Instead, give a brief explanation of how customers can earn the referral fees, and quick access to your program’s other terms, on your referral program’s page or portal.

 But if you’re working with afffiliates, ambassadors, or other more formalized referral partners, you should write a referral contract to clarify expectations on both sides.

-This contract helps show that your company values the importance of professional conduct.
+This contract helps show that your company values a professional appearance, and lets you define those rules of professional conduct.
 Plus, the money involved can be significant, so a referral fee agreement can protect you in case something goes wrong.

 What should be included in this type of agreement?